ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 Use "subnet-cli [command] --help" for more information about a command.
 ```

+It **DOES NOT** need to be run on the same host where you are running your validator.
+By default, it interfaces exclusively with the public Avalanche API Endpoints.

 ### Network Selection

 Should a `subnet-cli` command call an API end point, `--public-uri` is used to specify where the end point is.
 * The default value is `https://api.avax-test.network` which points to the Fuji Testnet.
 * For Mainnet, please use `https://api.avax.network`.
 * For local network, please use `http://127.0.0.1:port` or `http://localhost:port` where port is the actual port number of local AvalancheGo.
-To create a 5-node local network, please follow [this](../quickstart/create-a-local-test-network.md#avalanche-network-runner) and get the correct port number for use.
+To create a 5-node local network, please follow [this](../quickstart/create-a-local-test-network.md#avalanche-network-runner) and get the [correct port number for use](../quickstart/create-a-local-test-network.md#retrieve-all-nodes).

 ### Ledger Support